 Whether it’s a drive, chip, putt, or bunker shot, the swing is the common denominator that heavily influences the outcome of each shot.
 Try and improve your swing by making it as smooth, fluid, and elegant as possible from start to finish.
 Relax your body and mind before taking a swing and make sure that your body is the right posture to channel energy through the club.
 Perfecting the swing is a continuous process, you can use golf training aids whenever possible to improve the quality of your swing.

 Focus on Your Short Game

 Many first-time golfers ignore the importance of the short game.
 Practicing your putting skills is an excellent way to try and improve your score.
 Instead of spending too much time practicing long shots, dedicate a lot more time and effort to perfecting your short game.
 Place several balls just a few meters around the hole and try sinking as many as possible with a single shot; repeat this exercise every day for a few minutes until you can put just about every ball.

 Make use of the practice range and golf training aids to improve on your swing’s accuracy.
 Identify the type of shots that you find challenging and prioritize on improving them.
 Try different tactics or movements that make you feel more confident when taking shots.
 Target practice is a highly personalized experience; although you might pick up some tips from other golfers, it always comes down to what really works for you.

 “Practice makes perfect” – it’s a cliché saying, but its nevertheless true.
 You need to commit a lot of time in the practice range and on the course to perfect your golf skills.
 It also helps to learn from some of the better golfers and coaches on how to improve on certain aspects.
+You should take a minute to check out GolfTreasury.com as well.
 Even when progress seems painfully slow, just keep at it, you’ll get there eventually.